cgarg92/Stereo-visual-odometry/README.md

 **Figure 8:** Output trajectory for sequence 00 for Clique inlier detection and RANSAC outlier rejection <br>

 # Discussion & Future work
+The results obtained match the ground truth trajectory initially, but small errors accumulate resulting in egregious poses if algorithm is run for longer travel time.
+It is to be noted that although the absolute position is wrong for latter frames the relative motion (translation and rotation) is still tracked.
+SLAM characteristics like loop closure can be used to help correct the drift in measurement.

+There are several tunable parameters in the algorithm which can be tuned to adjust the accuracy of output, some of the parameters are: block size for disparity computation and KLT tracker, various error thresholds such as for KLT tracker, feature re-projection, clique rigidity constraint.
+More work is required to develop an adaptive framework which adjusts their parameters based on feedback and other sensor data.

+All brightness-based motion tracker perform poorly for sudden changes in image luminance, therefore a robust brightness invariant motion tracking algorithm is needed to accurately predict motion.
+Neural networks such as Universal Correspondence Networks [3] can be tried out but the real-time runtime constrains of visual odometry may not accommodate for it.
+A faster inlier detection algorithm is also needed to speed up the algorithm, added heuristics such as an estimate how accurate each feature 2D-3D point pair is can help with early termination of inlier detection algorithm.

 # References
 [1] A. Howard.
 Real-time stereo visual odometry for autonomous ground vehicles.
 In IEEE Int.
 Conf. on Intelligent Robots and Systems , Sep 2008